 If you’ve ever met with that heart-in-your-throat moment of trying to find your buddy buried under several feet of snow, you MUST have an avalanche probe that can extend quickly and easily, stab deeply and through any type of snow layer, and won’t break from being plunged in over and again.
-So what makes a good probe, here’s a look at a few of the best avalanche probes available.

 Best Avalanche Probes